|Nutritional Guidelines (per serving)|

 Note: This vinaigrette can be served at room temperature or warm over salad greens by gently heating it in a saucepan for a minute or two.
 Avoid heating it in a microwave because by doing so, you risk sapping this healthful dressing of all its benefits.

-If your mandarin orange vinaigrette worked so well as a salad dressing that you're interested in making more orange- or citrus-based dressings that contain many of the same nutrients that this dressing does, consider this citrus-balsamic vinaigrette recipe that is made with orange juice and is perfect for salmon.
-Or try this honey-lime dressing recipe paired with seared sea scallops.
+If your mandarin orange vinaigrette worked out well, you may be interested in making more orange- or citrus-based dressings.
+Many contain the same nutrients, such as a citrus-balsamic vinaigrette that is perfect for salmon or a honey-lime dressing paired with seared sea scallops.